NajlaZuhir/Fake-News-Detection/README.md

 - **TF-IDF + Logistic Regression**
 - **LSTM Neural Network**

-Final prediction = weighted average of model probabilities (Fake class),
+Final prediction = weighted average of model probabilities for fake and real class,
 leading to smoother and more stable results than relying on one model alone.

 ---